bjin/mpv-prescalers/README.md

 additional kernel for this purpose, so it will be slower. `ravu-ar2` is more aggressive on anti-ringing (compare to `ravu-ar1`), with more loss of details.

+`ravu-zoom` is another variant which is able to upscale video to arbitrary ratio.

 # Known Issue

 1. `ravu-lite` is incompatible with `--fbo-format=rgb10_a2` (default